CMakePP/CMaize/docs/src/building/cmake_primer.rst

 The ``-H.`` tells CMake to start running in the current directory.
-It is possible to run CMake from another directory and adjust the path to ``-H``, but unless the package maintainer is a CMake guru (or used CMakePP) doing so is likely to break the build; hence, it is good practice to always run in the same directory as the top-level ``CMakeLists.txt`` and just consider the ``-H.`` as boilerplate.
+It is possible to run CMake from another directory and adjust the path to ``-H``, but unless the package maintainer is a CMake guru (or used CMaize) doing so is likely to break the build; hence, it is good practice to always run in the same directory as the top-level ``CMakeLists.txt`` and just consider the ``-H.`` as boilerplate.